 The Arlington Technology Association was formerly the Mid-Cities Technical Club, which was founded in November of 1999 to "Promote the interchange of ideas... and to broaden the acquaintance of members of the technical community."
 The Mid-Cities Technical Club was a branch of the Technical Club of Dallas, which was founded in 1919.
 The Technical Club of Dallas played a major role in the establishment of Southern Methodist University School of Engineering and Applied Science, the University of Texas at Dallas and the University of Texas at Arlington.

 We bring together individuals at universities, institutions, industry, government bodies, and the general public to meet and discuss issues of interest to the technical community.
 The Arlington Technology Association is a social club, offering at its meetings a wide range of discussions.
 Each meeting presents a speaker on a topic of interest to a wide cross-section of engineering and applied science.

 Membership is open to anyone with an interest in technical discoveries and applications.
 Members include professors, engineers, doctors and retired professionals and scientists as well as the general public.

 Meetings begin at 7:00 am on the first Wednesday of every month and are normally concluded by 8:00 am.
-Meetings are held on the UT Arlington campus, in the Rady Room, 6th floor of Nedderman Hall, which is located east of the corner of Cooper Street and UTA Blvd.
+Meetings are held on the UT Arlington campus, in Room 100 of Nedderman Hall, which is located southeast of the corner of Cooper Street and UTA Blvd.
 A light breakfast is provided.

-The Arlington Technology Association is recognized as a 501(c)4 non-profit organization by the Internal Revenue Service.
+The Arlington Technology Association is recognized as a 501(c)4 non-profit organization by the Iternal Revenue Service.
 Contributions to the Arlington Technology Association are not tax deductible.
 Organizational documentation is available on request.